 What is Backing and Laying In Sports Betting?

 The backing and laying betting strategy works on a relatively simple base with a few technical requirements of which we will discuss later.
 The strategy works best with football (soccer) – although can be adapted to other sports – and the aim of the strategy is to get a positive return on each result before the game has even finished.

 The market in which we are interested in is the draw market.
 The concept comes about by considering the following statement:

 “The majority of football matches will at some point see a goal scored throughout the match”

 Basically saying that most games fail to finish 0-0.
 It’s from this information that we can then exploit our strategy.
 To start we initially lay the draw before a ball is kicked.
-As a goal is scored the likelihood of the game finishing in a draw will decrease meaning the odds to back the draw will increase.
+As a goal is scored the likelihood of the game finishing in a draw will decrease meaning the odds of backing the draw will increase.
 As the odds increase we can then back the draw and lock in a profit on any result (this is because we have both backed against the draw (laid) and backed the draw, so all scenarios are covered).
 Still confused?
 Let’s run through a working example.